celionatti/theplugs/docs/exception-handler.md

 ## Overview

-The Plugs Framework Exception Handler is a sophisticated, professional-grade error handling and debugging tool designed to provide developers with comprehensive exception information in an elegant, user-friendly interface.
+The Plug's Framework Exception Handler is a sophisticated, professional-grade error handling and debugging tool designed to provide developers with comprehensive exception information in an elegant, user-friendly interface.
 It transforms PHP exceptions into beautifully formatted, interactive debug pages that significantly enhance the development experience.

 ### Key Philosophy